 No, only people who purchase a membership are members and receive exclusive membership benefits.

-You get the same great membership benefits as new members including email and invitations to events that only go to our Carolina Tiger Rescue family.
+You get the same great membership benefits as new members including email and invitations to events exclusive to our Carolina Tiger Rescue family.
 You get another year of free tours and gift shop discounts.
-Instead of joining gifts, when you renew, all the proceeds from your membership dues go to help the animals.
 You will receive a new membership card(s) in the mail.
 If you need another member decal for your car, just ask and we’ll be happy to send it along with your new card(s).

-No, you must have the guest pass with you in order to use it.
-We are unable to replace guest passes.
+No, you must have the benefit with you in order to use it.
+We are unable to replace promotional benefits.

-No, guest passes must be used before the expiration date.
+No, promotional benefits must be used before the expiration date.
 If you have questions or would like more information about your new or current membership, please contact our Membership Coordinator.

 How to Help